prime31/Nez/README.md

 	- Nez

+Alternatively, you can use the Nez + FNA template which works for Visual Studio and VS Code available [here](https://github.com/prime31/FNA-VSCode-Template).

 ### Acknowledgements/Attributions
 Bits and pieces of Nez were cherry-picked from various places around the internet.
 If you see something in Nez that looks familiar open an issue with the details so that we can properly attribute the code.